dojo/dojo.io/site/source/tutorials/007_theming/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/Banner.ts' lines:1-13 %}

 {% aside 'Reminder' %}
-If you cannot see the application, remember to run `dojo build -w` to build the application and start the development server.
+If you cannot see the application, remember to run `dojo build -m dev -w memory -s` to build the application and start the development server.
 {% endaside %}

 This `Banner` widget will now have access to the classes in `banner.m.css` and can receive a `theme`.
 We use the `root` class to ensure that the theme we create can easily target the correct node.